 - Keeping your tree well-watered will help it withstand feeding pressure.

 - Plant a replacement tree as soon as possible before your black ash dies completely.
 American or Brandon elm and green ash are both not recommended as replacements due to approaching fatal pests.
-See www.cityofgp.com/trees for a list of trees that grow in the Grande Prairie area, or else contact Parks Operations at 780-830-5018 or email@example.com for tree recommendations.
+See www.cityofgp.com/trees for a list of trees that grow in the Grande Prairie area, or else contact Parks Operations email@example.com for tree recommendations.

 - Due to the insects being sheltered underneath the curled leaves, tree injection with a registered herbicide is the most effective chemical treatment.